 WP Shield Dashboard Widget

-If our WP Shield widget isn’t displayed for some reason, you can also find your PHP version on the WordPress Site Health page.
+If the WP Shield widget isn’t displayed for some reason, you can also find your PHP version on the WordPress Site Health page.
 In the WordPress Dashboard, go to Tools, then Site Health.
 From there, select the Info tab at the top of the page, then open the Server section.
 The PHP version currently in use is shown here.

 WordPress Site Health "Info" tab displays the PHP version in use